How to Groom A Dog at Home: A Beginner’s Guide

 So, when is it time to clean your dog’s ears?
 As a general rule, once a month is good for most ear cleaning.
 Dogs with drop ears and those who swim often may require more frequent cleanings, such as once a week or every other week.
 To clean, use a vet-recommended ear solution and a cotton ball.
 Never insert anything into the ear canal; a gentle wipe on the visible parts does the trick!

 Watch for signs of infections like redness, excessive wax, or a foul smell.
-While cleaning your dog’s ears at home is a relatively simple task, it’s always best to check with a vet if your dog's ears appear to be inflamed or particularly nasty.
-In the event of an infection, you’ll need a professional.
+It’s always best to check with a vet if your dog's ears appear to be inflamed or particularly nasty.

 5. Teeth Cleaning